pierecnlnd/geothermal-resource-assessment/README.md

 ### Heat Stored Method

-The Heat Stored Method allows users to estimate the amount of heat stored in a geothermal reservoir.
-This method provides valuable insights into the reservoir's thermal energy capacity.
+his method empowers users to gauge the amount of thermal energy stored within a geothermal reservoir.
+Gain insights into the reservoir's capacity for thermal energy! 🔥

 ![Heat Stored Method](docs/screenshots/heat_stored_method.jpeg)

 ### Power Density Method

-The Power Density Method enables users to calculate the power density of a geothermal field.
-Power density is a crucial parameter for assessing the energy generation potential of a reservoir.
+Unlock the ability to calculate the thermal energy of a geothermal field with this power density parameter.
+Power density is a crucial parameter for assessing the energy generation potential of a reservoir. ⚡

 ![Power Density Method](docs/screenshots/power_density_method.jpeg)